notvictorl/notvictorl.github.io/content/notes/fpga/quant.md

 Similarly, FIFOs are used as data buffers and manage pipelines in certain architectures.
 ## Verification
+Verification is fundamental as compiling of FPGA designs can take days or even weeks thus simulating for early feedback within minutes, resulting in faster development iteration.
+After simulation further testing can be done on real FPGAs.^2

 FPGA teams are typically quite small in HFT firms, so developers and engineers often have to work many different jobs

 > [!warning] To Be Continued